 We and our collaboration partner, Mylan Ireland Limited ("Mylan"), continue to supply YUPELRI® (revefenacin) inhalation solution to our patients and currently do not anticipate any interruptions in supply.
 The manufacture of YUPELRI continues at or near normal levels.
-While we currently do not anticipate any interruptions in the manufacturing and supply of

-YUPELRI, it is possible that the COVID-19 pandemic and response efforts may have an impact on the manufacture and supply of YUPELRI in the future.
+While we currently do not anticipate any interruptions in the manufacturing and supply of YUPELRI, it is possible that the COVID-19 pandemic and response efforts may have an impact on the manufacture and supply of YUPELRI in the future.

-Although YUPELRI net sales growth continued in the quarter ended March 31, 2020, the trajectory could be impacted by COVID-19, and we have observed increased volatility in YUPELRI sales.
-In mid-March 2020, we suspended in-person sales calls to accounts in response to the COVID-19 pandemic, and we are engaging with these customers remotely via telephone calls, electronic mail, digital outreach or video conferencing as we seek to continue to support healthcare professionals and patient care.
+Despite share gains within the nebulized long acting muscarinic antagonist market, YUPELRI's net sales growth trajectory has been impacted by COVID-19 in the second quarter of 2020, and we have observed increased volatility in YUPELRI sales.
+In mid-March 2020, we suspended in-person sales calls to accounts in response to the COVID-19 pandemic, and we are engaging with these customers in-person when certain criteria are met and remotely via telephone calls, electronic mail, digital outreach or video conferencing as we seek to continue to support healthcare professionals and patient care.
 We are monitoring the impact of the COVID-19 pandemic on demand for YUPELRI, including the duration and degree to which we may see declines in customer orders or delays in starting new patients on YUPELRI.

 We are also preparing for a higher degree of volatility during the remainder of 2020 as disruptions of day-to-day operations of hospitals and clinics may continue.
-We currently expect to be cash-flow positive in the YUPELRI business by end of the year, and we will continue to assess and evaluate the impact of COVID-19.
-At this stage, we are unable to predict the ultimate disruptive impact of the COVID-19 pandemic on both YUPELRI and the rest of our business.
+We currently expect our YUPELRI operations to be cash-flow positive by end of the year, and we will continue to assess and evaluate the impact of COVID-19.
+At this stage, we are unable to predict with certainty the ultimate disruptive impact of the COVID-19 pandemic on both YUPELRI and the rest of our business.